COMP 303 Fall 2010

 In this part you will implement the Graphical User Interface for the

 game and integrate it with the rest of the project.
 The deliverable for this

 part will be the complete software product, and a design document.

-Teams The project will be done in teams of two.
-Both
+Teams The project will be done in teams of four

 team members will be jointly responsible for the entire project, and